- Viewing Profile: Reputation: Setharos

 Hi guys, ever since guild wars 1, I've enjoyed the notion of being a one man army.
 In gw1, a minion master was a support role who not only dished out massive AoE damage, but more importantly provided a massive meatshield that increased a party's survivability drastically.
 Although the style has obviously changed in gw2, a minion master retains that feeling of toughness and power that comes with leading your own army.
 So I thought I'd share with you guys my thoughts and build on the minion master since I see so many threads with questions on this.

 You are one of the most unkillable forces in PvE.
-With 7 bodies of HP (and death shroud) coupled with high toughness, vitality (highest base vitality in the game), and healing power, you are the real "tank" in the game (as in survivability, not taking hits).
+With 7 bodies of HP (and death shroud) coupled with high toughness, vitality (highest base vitality in the game), and healing power, you are a real tank in the game.
 Being at range means you get hit less often and less hard as well, so really most deaths should have been caused by you running off a cliff.
-As long as all your minions attack, you also do insane single target damage, perhaps the most out of all builds.
-Your staff is also the best AoE necros have, so in an ideal situation, you could be doing the most single and AoE damage out of all necro builds.
+You also do an admirable amount of single target damage with all your minions along with you focusing on one enemy.
+Your staff is also one of the best AoE option necromancers have.

 The General Build